casino chips with an abstract background and eco-sustainable icons, representing: sustainability for casinos

 Q: Do players care about sustainability for casinos?

-A: According to McKinsey 78% of consumers prefer sustainable brands4, and this extends to sustainability for casinos.
+A: According to McKinsey, 78% of consumers prefer sustainable brands, and this purchasing behavior increasingly influences player expectations within sustainability for casinos.

 Q: What’s the easiest first step for iGaming operators to go green?